-- Return to research will be contingent on both an approved Research Management Plan AND REB application or amendment approval. - Return to face-to-face research should begin with recruitment of healthy populations that fall outside of high-risk categories such as vulnerable populations (Appendix III). - Follow all safe practices currently in place to perform the research (e.g. maintain regular safe practices around food preparation, face to face interviews). - Follow guidelines as outlined per academic unit (College/Department) to sign in and out of space to facilitate contact tracing.
+- Return to research will be contingent on both an approved Research Management Plan AND REB application or amendment approval.
+In addition, if face-to-face research will take place on non-public property (e.g. nursing homes, schools, private offices), approval from these sites must be obtained. - Return to face-to-face research should begin with recruitment of healthy populations that fall outside of high-risk categories such as vulnerable populations (Appendix III). - Follow all safe practices currently in place to perform the research (e.g. maintain regular safe practices around food preparation, face to face interviews). - Follow guidelines as outlined per academic unit (College/Department) to facilitate contact tracing. - Researchers conducting observational studies must consent and document contact tracing for any level of human interaction; Interactions within two metres must be documented with duration. - Follow the general guidelines as outlined for interaction with Human Participants (SOP, Appendix I)

-- Follow the general guidelines as outlined for interaction with Human Participants (SOP, Appendix I) - Ensure physical space is arranged so that physical distancing can be maintained.
+- Ensure physical space is arranged so that physical distancing can be maintained.
 Practice frequent sanitization of surfaces.
-See engineering and administration controls above. - Researchers will have a mask available for self-use, and will provide a mask to participants if situations may arise where two metres cannot be maintained (hallway, entry to lab). - Limit unnecessary contact between individuals by scheduling participants at different times and pairing research team members with participants when repeat visits are required.
+See engineering and administration controls above and implement if permitted by off-campus study location. - Researchers will have a mask available for self-use and will provide a mask to participants if situations may arise where two metres cannot be maintained (hallway, entry to lab).
+University of Guelph guidance for safety and risk mitigation are to be followed at locations that do not have set COVID-19 safety procedures or policies. - Face masks must be changed as soon as they become damp, torn, dirty or damaged; Researchers requiring prolonged interactions with participants must monitor this closely. - Limit unnecessary contact between individuals by scheduling participants at different times and pairing research team members with participants when repeat visits are required.

-Level 3: Research that requires face to face interaction and cannot maintain physical
+Level 3: Research that requires face to face interaction or observation and cannot maintain physical